phillipsharring/100-days-of-code/log.md

 **Thoughts** Most of the day taken up w/ house hunting.
 Riding around in a car all over 2 counties is pretty exhausting, it turns out! :)

+### Day 24: 7 March 2021, Sunday

+**Today's Progress** This [beginning JavaScript](https://wellpaidgeek.teachable.com/) course was on sale, so I figured what the heck.
+Made some progress on it.
+Nothing new, yet, just a refresher, but that's good.
+Looking forward to the part about Promises, as I still need to grok them better.
+Need to start a repo for my work and I'll start linking it.

+_And_ I got back to working on the side hustle proprietary thing.
+I'd been making more progress, but hadn't touched it for a couple of weeks.
+Came back to find it mysteriously in shambles.
+Got frustrated and went to bed.
+No links again, today, sorry.

+**Thoughts** Why did that happen?
+Probably something in not having logged out/logged back in and/or stopped/restarted the dev server in a while and I screwed up some routing thing that wasn't detected until a restart?
+Maybe?
+Seems unlikely - but _something_ happened :) Which is weird because, "Code doesn't rust."